– Boko Haram’s latest attack has stirred a new debate on President Buhari’s war against insurgency

 There was a cloudy of uncertainty dangling over the casualty figures, as the details of the face-off could not be ascertained instantly.

 Mohammed Kanar, area coordinator of the National Emergency Management Agency (NEMA), told the Associated Press news agency that 86 bodies had been collected by Sunday afternoon.
-However, latter reports suggested that .
+However, latter reports suggested that more than 100 people were killed by the terrorists.

 Abba Musa of the State Specialist Hospital in Maiduguri, said about 62 people are being treated for various degrees of burns.